This tutorial explains how to adjust fill and outline parameters of Font Engine text.

 2.3 Satin Outline

-Satin outline can be used to create zig-zag outline of constant width similar to column objects (Picture No. 18).
+Satin outline can be used to create a zig-zag outline of constant width similar to column objects (Picture No. 18).

 18. Lettering with "Satin" outline